cms-opendata-workshop/workshop-lesson-objects/index.md

 > ## Prerequisites
 >
-> Complete the pre-exercises and watch videos X and Y and Z.
+> Complete the pre-exercises and watch the objects demonstration video.
 {: .prereq}

 > ## Big questions